sstraust/simpleweb/README.md

 # SimpleWeb
-SimpleWeb simplifies web pages, so that the render correctly in the _Emacs Web Browser_
+Simpleweb **simplifies web pages**, so **they render correctly in the Emacs Web Browser**

 ## Why Do I Need This?

 Emacs is a text-based editor, but the modern web isn't very text-based.
 Javascript, visual applications, it's all too much and I don't like it.

-This project uses machine learning to translate modern HTML into the much older style of the 1990s. _Simple_ HTML with _simple_, well labeled tags, that load well in the emacs browser.
+This package uses machine learning to translate modern HTML into the much older style of the 1990s. _Simple_ HTML with _simple_, well labeled tags, that load well in the emacs browser.

 ## Installation Instructions
 #### Clone The Repository